 Why not?
 They are fun little guys and can be much more active than fish.
 The most popular types of pet shrimp are cherry, ghost, and blue shrimp.

-These little guys are great little cleaners and will spend every waking hour exploring your tank and picking up little bits of food left over and cleaning up algae.
-Its also fascaniating to watch them breed as it doesn't take any special care to get them to breed.
+These little guys are great little cleaners and will spend every waking hour exploring your tank and picking up little bits of leftover food and cleaning up algae.
+Its also fascinating to watch them breed as it doesn't take any special care to get them to breed.

-The great thing about keeping pet shrimps are that they don't require huge tanks, and you can easily keep a little group of shrimps in a small bowl of around 10–12 liters.
-If you want to see more activity and breeding its best to for a tank size of 40 liters or more.
+The great thing about keeping pet shrimps is that they don't require huge tanks.
+You can easily keep a little group of shrimps in a small bowl of around 10–12 liters.
+If you want to see more activity and breeding, it's best to go for a tank size of 40 liters or more.

-Many people keep there pet shrimp tanks inside and usually room temperature will keep the water at a good temperature range but in winter the water may drop below the recommended range of between 20–24 degrees Celsius.
-So its best to have a heater handy for the colder months.
+Many people keep their pet shrimp tanks inside, and usually room temperature will keep the water at a good temperature range.
+However, in winter the water may drop below the recommended range of between 20–24 degrees Celsius.
+So it's best to have a heater handy for the colder months.

 Filtration and Aeration

-Just like any other aquatic creature the shrimp requires proper filtration and aeration of the water especially in large colony's.
-The most popular filtration set up is either and underground gravel filter or a sponge filter that wont suck in poor young shrimp.
+Just like any other aquatic creature, the shrimp requires proper filtration and aeration of the water—especially in large colonies.
+The most popular filtration setup is either an underground gravel filter or a sponge filter that won't suck in poor young shrimp.

-Only feed your shrimp once a day and feed them as much as they can consume within 2–3 minutes, but its hard to monitor it so a little sprinkle of food is usually enough.
+Only feed your shrimp once a day, and feed them as much as they can consume within 2–3 minutes.
+It's hard to monitor it, so a little sprinkle of food is usually enough.

-There are many shrimp variety's out there to try to are very comptabile with each other its best to have them in decent size groups of at least 5:P so they can stay close to there friends.
-The most popular varieties are Dwarf Shrimp, Ghost or Glass Shrimp, Cherry Shrimp, Blue Shrimp, and the Long armed Shrimp
+There are many shrimp varieties out there to try.
+They are very compatible with each other, and it's best to have them in decent-size groups of at least 5 so they can stay close to their friends.
+The most popular varieties are as follows:

-Your shrimp don't really require live plants in the tank unless they are competing for survival with other fish, where a moss ball or other live plants will help to keep younger shrimp safe.
+Your shrimp don't really require live plants in the tank unless they are competing for survival with other fish (in which case a moss ball or other live plants will help to keep younger shrimp safe).
 Shrimp do enjoy a bit of driftwood to claw against.

-Breeding shrimp is unbelievably easy , just make sure the water quality is good and they are getting enough to eat and they will start to breed.
-You will see the females are plump with eggs, and if you look closely you can see the eggs are very visible.
+Breeding shrimp is unbelievably easy—just make sure the water quality is good and they are getting enough to eat, and they will start to breed.
+You will see when the females are plump with eggs, and if you look closely, you can see the eggs; they're very visible.

-Its a good idea to get a lid for your tank cause a startled or excited shrimp can spring it self out of your tank and start crawling across your carpet.
-Either that or just fill your tank 3/4 of the way up
+It's a good idea to get a lid for your tank, because a startled or excited shrimp can spring itself out of your tank and start crawling across your carpet.
+Either get a lid or just fill your tank 3/4 of the way up.

 Buying and Collecting Shrimp